shadmanrakib/raycaster/README.md

 On the left half of the screen, I have a top-down 2D view of the map with rays being casted from the player.
 On the right half, I implemented a 3D view of the scene using the euclidean distances I got from raycasting.
-I've left the fisheye effect (distortion) because I thought it looked cool.
-It's possible to correct the distortion by casting rays into the pixels of the camera plane instead of evenly spacing them out.
-The euclidean distances returned should be converted to perpendicular distances with a bit of trignometry.
+The euclidean distances returned are converted to perpendicular distances with a bit of trignometry to get a less distorted image.

 ## Movement and Keybindings

 Movement is relative to the 2D top down view.
 To move around in the demo, use the WASD keys or the arrow keys.
 To rotate clockwise, use the F key or the Space key.
-To rotate counter-clockwise use the G key.
+To rotate counter-clockwise, use the G key.

 ## Installation